 There are, of course, certain rules that should be followed when wongoji paper is used, especially if you write official texts such as for exams like TOPIK.

-With wongoji paper, you can most of all practice honing your handwriting skills into one that’s clear and correct.
+With wongoji paper, you can, most of all, practice honing your handwriting skills into one that’s clear and correct.
 However, for personal use, there’s nothing stopping you from using those same pieces of paper to discover your personal handwriting font, too!

-Using references for writing styles
+Using references for Korean handwriting styles

-Secondly, if you struggle with figuring out how exactly you want your handwriting to look, you can head over online and search for different fonts for handwritten Hangeul.
+Secondly, if you struggle with figuring out how exactly you want your handwriting to look, you can head online and search for different fonts for handwritten Hangul.
 You can then utilize these font examples for your own handwritten texts and see what might feel natural and aesthetically pleasing to you.

 You can either look at your screen and try to match your letters to the characters being shown, or you can create and print word documents similar to when we learned the alphabet as small children and try to recreate the characters like that.